kas-lab/mirte_playground/docs/source/2025/day2/mirte_pddl.rst

 .. ![alt text](toolbox.png)

 Insert the following path in the field in front of the ``Save Map`` button and click on the button:

+..
+Could also use the :file:`` directive here

 .. code-block:: bash